 Prices vary, depending on the location, situation of the apartment, number of rooms, if it is fully furnished, what facilities are offered etc.

-For renting and apartment or a room in an apartment you need to pay deposit, 2 or 3 months rental price that will be returned to you after finishing the rental period.
+For renting and apartment or a room in an apartment you need to pay a deposit, 2 or 3 months´ rental price that will be returned to you after finishing the rental period.

-Tallinn University of Technology students who would like to find private apartment or hostel place see from Accommodation for international students in Facebook.
-This is created especially for Tallinn Tech new international students who do not have a place in Tallinn Tech dormitory.
+Tallinn University of Technology students who would like to find a private apartment or hostel place could have look at Accommodation for international students in Facebook.
+This is created especially for new international students who do not have a place in the TTÜ campus dormitory.